shubhamsalunkhe16/js-notes/07-functions/README.md

 };
 ```

-### Expression Function
+### Function expression

-- Expression functions are anonymous functions.
+- If the function is created as a part of an `expression`, it’s called a `Function Expression`
+- Function Expressions are `created when the execution flow reaches them`.
-- After we create a function without a name and we assign it to a variable.
+- After we create a `function without a name` and we `assign it to a variable`.
 - To return a value from the function we should call the variable.
 Look at the example below.

 ```js